Sanojinkoniq/GoogleMapsDirection/README.md

 #Install

-1. Drag GoogleMapsKit folder to your project.
+1. Drag GoogleMapsDirection folder to your project.
 2. Use Cocoapods

 #License